kzoran/terraform-intersight-hyperflex/README.md

 ## Installation

 - Terraform 0.14.0 or later must be installed
-- Access to the Terraform registry via the internet must be available

-Clone or fork the terraform-intersight-hyperflex repository to create a local copy of the scripts to work with.

 ```
 git clone https://github.com/ucs-compute-solutions/terraform-intersight-hyperflex.git
 ```

-## Usage
-The example scripts are in three folders:
-- create_edge_profile: Contains the scripts to install HyperFlex Edge clusters
-- create_profile: Contains the scripts to install standard HyperFlex clusters
-- intersight-moids: Contains a module to retrieve the moids of the physical servers from Intersight by their names

 ### API Access
 Authentication with the Intersight API requires the use of API keys that should be generated within the Intersight UI.
 See (https://intersight.com/help) or (https://communities.cisco.com/docs/DOC-76947) for more information on generating and using API keys.
 The values for the API key and the path to the key file must be entered into the terraform.tfvars file: